"Open office plans are as bad as you thought." - The Washington Post

 "Open plan, not working." – The Research Whisperer

 "The open-office concept is dead." – Entrepreneur

-Unless you’ve been living under a rock for the past decade, you’ll have seen many similar headlines like the ones above lamenting the death of the open office.
-But if this really is the case, and open offices are as bad as the media seem to indicate, then why does 70 per cent of U.S. offices still have an open floor plan?
+Unless you’ve been living under a rock for the past decade, you’ll have seen many similar headlines like the ones about the failures of an open office.
+But if this really is the case, why has open plan become the most common office layout?

 An activity based workspace consists of different zones designed for specific tasks.
 They can include: